-Pinball and slot machine giant Bally has been a player in the arcade video game sweepstakes ever since the beginning.
+A leader in pinball, slot machines and electro-mechanical games, coin-op giant Bally has also been a player in the arcade video game sweepstakes ever since the beginning.
 Through its ownership of Midway Manufacturing, it had put out a couple of clones of Atari’s PONG in the early 70’s: Winner and its four-player variant Winner IV.
 Of all the companies that started riding on Nolan Bushnell’s coat-tails during the PONG bonanza, Bally and Midway perhaps posed the greatest threat.
 Particularly so when Midway and its development team Dave Nutting Associates break new technical ground in 1975 with Gun Fight, the first arcade game utilizing a CPU.
 So when the brass at Bally get wind that competitor Atari is developing a programmable home game machine in the mid-70’s, they decide they need to jump in too.
 Their bid is the Bally Professional Arcade, hitting the market in 1978, following the release of the Atari VCS the previous year.
 Charged with developing the console, Nutting Associates accepts two recruits fresh out of the University of Wisconson-Milwaukee, Tom McHugh and Jay Fenton.
 Fenton works on some Pinball projects, and eventually heads the team to design the Bally Arcade.
 Fenton would later be the designer of the revolutionary coin-op GORF for Bally/Midway, the hardware of which is adapted from the home machine.
 Jeff Fredricksen is also on board for the new game project.

 The Arcade runs a Z80 processor at 1.8 MHz with 4K of RAM and 8K of ROM available, along with a 7 MHz video processor capable of 256 colours, although only four of those can be produced on the screen at a time.
 Its screen resolution is about on par with Magnavox’s Odyssey².
 For future expansion, there is a 50-pin connector hidden behind a punch-out panel on the rear of the console, allowing data access to the Z80.
 There are a number of unique properties of the design, including a 24 button keypad on which overlays could be placed for certain games.
 The game cartridges, called Videocades, are almost exactly the same dimensions of an audio cassette tape.
 They insert flat into a spring-loader on the face of the machine.
 Four games are built into the system: Gunfight is a well-done port of the Boot Hill arcade game, Checkmate is a surround game that foreshadows the light-cycles in Walt Disney’s landmark 1982 videogame-culture movie TRON, a five-function calculator predictably called Calculator, and a doodling art program aptly named Scribbling.
 The system’s celebrated joysticks are somewhat similar to the Channel F‘s, with a knob on the top which rotates, as well as moving through eight compass directions.
 However, the Bally controllers are shaped like a pistol grip, with a trigger instead of a fire button.
 With the purchase of two extra joysticks, up to four people can play at the console.
 At the rear of the machine is a smoked plastic cover that lifts to reveal a storage space for the games and their overlays.
 The device also sports a pretty hefty 3-octave music synthesizer.